mola/coding_guidelines/cxx/programming_guide.md

 write an explicit iterator-based loop, pay close attention to whether `end()` is re-evaluated on each loop iteration.

+> The 'GOOD' solution can only be used if the container is not modified in the
+> loop body.
+If the container in modified the 'BAD' solution is the only viable
+> solution.

 ```cpp
 // GOOD
 for (auto i = Foo.begin(), e = Foo.end(); i != e; ++i) { ... }